 And then a meeting with a young indigenous woman changes everything.
 Mary March is only 17 but she’s smart and ambitious.
 Her father Ned doesn’t want her to talk to these white people, but he changes his mind when he hears Willie’s name.
 Captain Rae-Arthur treated his Native regiment with respect overseas.
 The Marches are Hesquiaht Nation and they live in Clayoquot Sound on Vancouver Island.
 Here there is government land free to any family who will work it.
 Ten acres of land, a sandy cove, a log cabin.
 Annie believes she has found the answer.
 Willie can only agree.
 But they need money to make this move.
 Betsy offers to go to Scotland to plead their case with Aunt Isabella.
 But they hadn’t counted on the effect Isabella’s Cloncaird Castle might have… Must Annie make the move without her right-hand girl?
 The stage is set for conflict and confrontation.
 The move to the coastal wild can’t be stopped and the future holds challenges that none could have possibly foreseen.

 Annie's World, A Sketch by Bruce Alcock

-Developed with assistance from Canada Media Fund and the Newfoundland and Labrador Film Development Corporation
+Developed with the participation of the Canadian Broadcasting Corporation and with assistance from the Canada Media Fund and the Newfoundland and Labrador Film Development Corporation